-How to Create a WiFi QR Code for Your Restaurant or Cafe (2026 Guide)
+WiFi QR Code for Restaurants and Cafes (2026 Guide)

 Key Takeaway

-Learn how to create a free WiFi QR code for your restaurant or cafe.
-Step-by-step guide covering guest network setup, placement tips, security, and design — so customers scan and connect instantly.
+Create a free WiFi QR code for your restaurant or cafe.
+Covers guest network setup, placement tips, security, and design so customers connect instantly.

 Every restaurant and cafe owner knows the routine: a customer sits down, flags a server, and asks for the WiFi password.
 The server recites it, the customer types it wrong, asks again, and finally connects two minutes later.
 Multiply that by dozens of customers per day and you have a real operational drag.